Fort Smith Woman Sentenced To 40 Years For Murder Of Former Teacher

 FORT SMITH, Ark.
 (KFSM) — A Fort Smith woman found with a vehicle belonging to a former teacher found dead in his home in July 2019 has pleaded guilty to First-Degree Murder.

-Taylor Elkins was charged for the murder of William Dubois Jr. in October of 2019 and was sentenced to 40 years in prison for First Degree Murder Thursday, Jan.
+Taylor Elkins was charged for the murder of William DuBois Jr. in October of 2019 and was sentenced to 40 years in prison for First-Degree Murder Thursday, Jan.
 16.

-She was previously facing charges of hindering apprehension and theft by receiving when she was found with a red 2013 Ford Focus that belonged to Dubois Jr., according to a probable cause affidavit.
+She was previously facing charges of hindering apprehension and theft by receiving when she was found with a red 2013 Ford Focus that belonged to DuBois Jr., according to a probable cause affidavit.

 Elkins told law enforcement in July that a male had given her the car.
 She changed her story later, saying she was given the car in exchange for sexual favors from the victim.